mrets/Operating-Procedures/api-docs/scenarios/get-transaction-history.md

 * To Account
 * User Transaction

-To receive the additional associated information that can be viewed in the Transaction History table found in the M-RETS, it would be helpful to include all of these optins.
+To receive the additional associated information that can be viewed in the Transaction History table found in the M-RETS, it would be helpful to include all of these options.

 ```
 v1/public/transaction_details?include=to_account,certificate,from_account.organization,user_transaction